wri/cities-cif/README.md

 To run the module,
   1. You need access to Google Earth Engine
   2. Install https://cloud.google.com/sdk/docs/install
+  3. If you want to use the ERA5 layer, you need to install the [Climate Data Store (CDS) Application Program Interface (API)](https://cds.climate.copernicus.eu/api-how-to)

 ### Interactive development
 For most people working in a notebook or IDE the script should walk you thourgh an interactive authentication process.
 You will just need to be logged in to your Google account that has access to GEE in your browser.